 Incoming full-time freshman who has a minimum 3.5 cumulative GPA and a minimum SAT score of 1100 (ACT 24).
-Award is $5000 per academic year, renewable for three years with 3.3 cumulative GPA.
+Award is $5000 per academic year, renewable for three additional years with 3.3 cumulative GPA.

 - Chancellor’s Merit Scholarship (Deadline: Admitted by March 1 and accept the scholarship by May 1)

 Incoming full-time freshman with a cumulative GPA of 3.0 and SAT scores of 1000 (ACT 22).
-Award is for $1,000.00 per academic year, renewable for three years with a 3.0 cumulative GPA.
+Award is for $1,000.00 per academic year, renewable for three additional years with a 3.0 cumulative GPA.